 Our target variable is the response.
 We can calculate the data distributions and plot a pie chart with the percentage of instances for each class.

-Furthermore, we can also compute the inputs-target correlations, which might indicate which factors have the most significant influence on vehicle insurance.
+Furthermore, we can also compute the inputs-target correlations, which might indicate which factors significantly influence vehicle insurance.

 In this example, vehicle_damage and previously_insured are the two variables with the highest correlation, vehicle_damage has a positive correlation, while previously_insured has a negative correlation.